gift-surg/NiftyMIC/README.md

 ### Automatic Segmentation and High-Resolution Reconstruction of Fetal Brain MRI
 An automated framework is implemented to obtain a high-resolution fetal brain MRI reconstruction in the standard anatomical planes (Figure 2).
 This includes two main subsequent blocks:
-1. Automated segmentation to generate fetal brain masks
+1. Automatic segmentation to generate fetal brain masks
-2. Automated high-resolution reconstruction.
+2. Automatic high-resolution reconstruction.

 The latter is based on the work described in [EbnerWang2018][ebner-wang-2018] and [EbnerWang2020][ebner-wang-2020].
 Compared to the segmentation approach proposed in [EbnerWang2020][ebner-wang-2020], a new automated segmentation tool has